 Who supports the support team?
 When your help desk system has an outage, when a feature is confusing, or when a process needs reworking, how will you get help?
-Not only do you need to know which support channels are available, but also how quickly you’ll be helped and how competent are the team helping you.
+You’ll want to know which support channels are available, how quickly you’ll be helped, and how competent the team is that is helping you.

 Every software product experiences issues, but some companies do much better than others in handling those situations.
-Submit sample requests to each help desk support team, and see how timely, useful and friendly the responses are.
-When you can’t help your own customers because of a help desk issue, a responsive, informed support team is hugely valuable.
-You can also review the twitter feeds and status pages of your top choices to see how responsive and communicative they are when issues arise.
+Submit sample requests to each help desk support team, and see how timely, useful, and friendly the responses are.

 As well as your own trial experience, you can make use of external reviews and opinions to inform your choice.
 Customer service communities such as Support Driven are full of people who use help desk tools every day, and they are happy to share their experiences.

 When you’ve made your choice of help desk and are ready to make a move, you can save your future self a bunch of trouble by making a plan.

 Here are a few questions to consider:

 Do you have contact forms that need to be updated?

 Will your knowledge base be moving to a new tool, too?

 Do you need to recreate (or rethink) workflows and automated filters in the new tool?